didier-wenzek/odist/README.md

       {
         fold = (fun append merge seed -> col.fold (transform append) merge seed);
       }

-Reductions are driven by reducers which provide the arguments required by a collection to be folded.
-A reducer of type `(item, aggregate, outcome) Fold.red` reduces a collection of `item` into an `aggregate` and than into a final `outcome`.
-It provides:
-- an `empty` initial aggregate,
-- an `append` function aimed to inject one item into an aggregate,
-- a `merge` function aimed to merge two aggregates,
-- a `result` function which transform an aggregate into a final outcome.

 Reducers are built around an associative binary operation with an identity element (*a.k.a. a monoid*).